OrnithopterX/Ornithopter-Crank-Designer/README.md

 To analyse the "perfect crank" profile data with greater depth, copy the inputs, as well as the resulting Anhedral and Dihedral.
 And paste the data in the staggered crank profile inputs.

-For symmetrical flapping on Duel Cranks; each cranks should rotate in opposite directions.
+On Duel Cranks: each crank should rotate in opposite directions, to maximize flapping symmetry.